tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 `RsrpFilterCoefficient` and `RsrqFilterCoefficient` attributes in ``LteEnbRrc``.

-Therefore :math:`k = 0` will disable Layer 3 filtering, i.e. the maximum
+Therefore :math:`k = 0` will disable Layer 3 filtering.
-forgetting factor.
 On the other hand, past measurements can be granted more influence on the filtering results by using larger value of :math:`k`.

 Measurement reporting triggering
 --------------------------------